54skyxenon/54skyxenon.github.io/content/blog/no-distractions.md

 # Spotify No Longer Keeps Me Up

-I always stay up way too late (even after getting work done) usually because I'm hooked on Spotify.
+I always stay up way too late (even after getting work done) because I'm hooked on Spotify.

 So I wrote a script and cron job to close Spotify automatically and scold me every night at 1:30 AM, 2:30 AM, and 3:30 AM!

+## Python

 This is my computer systems knowledge coming to play! `killall` will send the SIGTERM signal to all Spotify processes running at the time, giving Spotify time to clean up so that essential operations can finish before shutting down.